Dead in France

 The film’s entirety is played out in black and white.
 This adds the tiniest sense of class or art-house, although this is immediately snatched away by the poor use of CGI and the gore-shots.
 Saying that, the balance overall is equalled out with the hilarious dialogue, the awkward conversations, and Charles’ stilted, socially-wanting character juxtaposed with Lisa’s eccentric disposition, complemented with a common dialect – a mismatched pair right from their first meeting.

 Even if you don’t take Dead in France seriously, it is so easy to catch yourself comparing it to films of the same genre.
 Quirky characters, an integration of comedy and crime, and a heap of chapters making up one compilation film – Dead in France definitely reeks of Ritchie and Tarantino.
 It is however pleasant and surprisingly funny, and for that it is worth watching once.

-Dead in France is released in the UK on the 20th August.
+Dead in France is released in select cinemas on 20th August 2012.